M240 machine gun: M240L

-Derivatives

-Barrett 240LW
+Barrett 240

-The Barrett 240LW (Light Weight) program has its design roots in the original U.S. Army solicitation for a lighter M240 medium machine gun in 2010.
-The program called for a much lighter version of the M240, while keeping the same familiar open bolt design that the machine gun is world-renowned for.
+The Barrett 240 Light Weight Program has its design roots in the original U.S. Army solicitation for a lighter M240 medium machine gun in 2010.
+The program called for a much lighter version of the M240, while keeping the same open bolt design.
 This was formally known as the M240B Weight Reduction Program, or the M240E6.
 The results of that solicitation ended with the adoption of the M240L by the U.S. Army.
 By producing the receiver out of titanium, instead of steel, FN delivered a light-weight solution by trimming the weight of the M240B by 5.5 pounds, or an 18 percent weight reduction of the original machine gun, giving it an overall weight of 22.3 pounds.
 The Lima is in limited service with the U.S. Army.

 Although Barrett did not participate in the solicitation program, the company felt that it could produce an equivalent weight reduction by more efficient manufacturing methods instead of simply switching to the much more expensive titanium receiver.
 In addition, the company makes the point that the majority of worldwide titanium reserves are coming from Russia and China.
 Should relations between the United States and these countries sour, it would become much harder to find sources of titanium.
-Thus Barrett designed the 240LW series, keeping the standard M240 technical data package, while more efficiently manufacturing the receiver.
+Thus Barrett designed the 240LW and 240LWS, keeping the standard M240 technical data package, while more efficiently manufacturing the receiver.

+In 2020, Geissele Automatics announced the acquisition of the technical data packages and intellectual property for the 240LW and 240LWS.

+240LW

-The Barrett 240LW is a general-purpose machine gun capable of mounting on a bipod, tripod, aircraft, or vehicle.
+The Barrett 240LW (Light Weight) is a general-purpose machine gun capable of mounting on a bipod, tripod, aircraft, or vehicle.
 It is belt fed, air-cooled, gas operated, fully automatic and fires from an open bolt.
 It features an adjustable buttstock with a hydraulic buffer, feed pawls, a fluted quick detach barrel, a new handguard with Keymod attachments, a new quick detach titanium bipod, adjustable carrying handle, a rivetless receiver, and a three position gas regulator.

-In 2020, Geissele Automatics acquired the 240LW's design.

-Barrett 240LW 7.62 mm medium machine gun specifications: